openpreserve/matchbox/README.md

 ### Publications

-* R. Huber-Mork and A. Schindler.
+* R. Huber-Mörk and A. Schindler.
 Quality assurance for document image collections in digital preservation.
 In Proc. of the 14th Intl.
 Conf. on ACIVS (ACIVS 2012), volume 7517 of LNCS, pages 108-119, Brno, Czech Republic, September 4-7 2012.
 Springer.
-* R. Huber-Mork, A. Schindler, and S. Schlarb.
+* R. Huber-Mörk, A. Schindler, and S. Schlarb.
 Duplicate deterction for quality assurcance of document image collections.
 In In iPRES 2012 - Proceedings of the 9th International Conference on Preservation of Digital Objects, pages 136-143, Toronto, Canada, October 1-5 2012.
 * R. Graf, R. Huber-Mörk, A. Schindler, S. Schlarb.
 An expert system for quality assurance of document image collections.
 EuroMed 2012, Limassol, Cyprus; 29.10.2012 - 03.11.2012; in: Progress in Cultural Heritage Preservation, Springer, Berlin, Heidelberg (2012), pages 251-260.

 ### Acknowledgements